a professional conference website for women in STEM fields in the PNW

 Role Research, Interaction design, Prototyping

 Summary NWrWIC (Northwest Regional Women in Computing) is a professional conference to empower and encourage women in STEM fields.
-I redesigned the conference website to make it easier for users to navigate the content and attract attendees to buy tickets.
+I redesigned the conference website to make it easier for users to navigate the content and to attract visitors to buy tickets.
+I took on this project to help out a friend on the conference's board by creating a proof of concept for their website's experience (2018).

-Findings and Proof of Concept My findings concluded that users' priorities included the speakers and companies in attendance at the conference.
-I also found that most user preferred to access the site on their mobile device.
-That is why I chose to use Sketch and Framer to prototype the mobile experience of the website.
+Findings My findings concluded that users' priorities included the speakers and companies in attendance at the conference.
+I also found that most users preferred to access the site on their mobile devices.
+For this reason, I chose to use Sketch and Framer to prototype the mobile experience of the website.